-Pregliasco, who heads the YouTrend polling company, says Italy’s last three different governing coalitions since the last election have left Italians “disaffected, disappointed.
+Pregliasco, who heads the YouTrend polling company, says Italy’s last three different governing coalitions have left Italians “disaffected, disappointed.
 They don’t see their vote as something that matters.”

 The outgoing government is headed by former European Central Bank chief Mario Draghi.
 In early 2021, Italy’s president tapped Draghi to form a unity government after the collapse of the second ruling coalition of 5-Star leader Giuseppe Conte.

 In what Pregliasco called an “apparent paradox,” polls indicate that “most Italians like Draghi and think his government did a good job.”
 Yet Meloni, the sole major party leader to refuse to join Draghi’s coalition, is polling the strongest.

 As Tocci put it, Meloni’s party is so popular “simply because it’s the new kid on the block.″

 Draghi has said he doesn’t want another term.

 To Meloni’s annoyance, voters are still concerned that she hasn’t made an unambiguous break with her party’s roots in a neo-fascist movement founded by nostalgists for dictator Benito Mussolini after his regime’s disastrous role in World War II.
 During the campaign, she declared that she is “no danger to democracy.”

 Some Italian political analysts say worries about the fascist issue aren’t their main concern.